 The accounting treatment of derivative financial instruments requires that the Company record a derivative liability upon the closing of the IPO.
 Accordingly, the Company has classified each warrant as a liability at its fair value and the warrants were allocated a portion of the proceeds from the issuance of the Units equal to its fair value determined by the Monte Carlo simulation.
 This liability is subject to re-measurement at each balance sheet date.
 With each such re-measurement, the warrant liability will be adjusted to fair value, with the change in fair value recognized in the Company's statement of operations.
 The Company will reassess the classification at each balance sheet date.
-If the classification changes as a result of events during the period, the warrant swill be reclassified as of the date of the event that causes the reclassification.
-As such, the Company recorded \$17,796,406 of warrant liability upon issuance as of March 25, 2021.
-For the periods from January 13, 2021 (inception) through March 31, 2021, the Company recorded a change in the fair value of the warrant liabilities in the amount of \$188,774 on the statement of operations, resulting in warrant liabilities of \$17,985,180 as of March 31, 2021 on the condensed balance sheet.
+If the classification changes as a result of events during the period, the warrants will be reclassified as of the date of the event that causes the reclassification.
+As such, the Company recorded \$17,796,406 of warrant liability upon issuance as of March 25, 2021 and an additional \$2,392,661 upon exercise of the over-allotment for an aggregate original warrant liability of \$20,189,067.
+For the periods from January 13, 2021 (inception) through June 30, 2021, the Company recorded a change in the fair value of the warrant liabilities in the amount of \$124,542 on the statement of operations, resulting in warrant liabilities of \$20,313,609 as of June 30, 2021 on the condensed unaudited balance sheet.